allisson/secure-qrcode/README.md

 ## generate a secure QR code

-Call the API passing at least the plaintext and key fields.
+Call the API passing at least the plaintext and key fields:

 ```bash
 curl --location 'http://localhost:8000/v1/encode' \